odrevet/video-without-flash-restartless/README.md

 * Numerous options in the preference pane : select preferred format / quality when available, disable modules.

-**Known bugs**

-* YouTube : The video area is not reloading when clicking on a suggested video link.
-After clicking on such a link, and no ALT-w command.

 **How does it works**
 VWOF Fetchs the direct link to videos using regular expression, XPath, and DOM.